Aric Almirola: 2012–2017: Return to Cup in the No. 43

 After only running one year's worth of Sprint Cup Series races in his career, Richard Petty Motorsports signed Almirola to a one-year contract, replacing the departing A. J. Allmendinger in the legendary 43 car.
 Almirola earned the pole at Charlotte in May, and collected one top-five and four top-tens en route to a 20th-place finish in points.
 Aric's best run of the year may have been at Kansas in October, where he qualified fifth and led 69 laps after taking the top spot on lap 6.
 But on lap 121, Almirola blew a tire, sending his Farmland Ford into the wall.
-He spun on lap 172 racing for the lead and lost a lap on pit road.
+He spun on lap 172, racing for the lead, and lost a lap on pit road.
 After getting his lap back and working his way up to thirteenth, Almirola hit the wall once again, setting the front of the car ablaze and ending the promising run.
 Almirola also returned to the Truck Series in 2012 on a part-time basis driving for his old crew chief Richie Wauters' No. 5 Ford.

 In 2013, Almirola returned to Richard Petty Motorsports No. 43 in the Sprint Cup Series; at Martinsville Speedway in October, the team ran the No. 41 to honor Maurice Petty's induction into the NASCAR Hall of Fame.
-During the 2013 season from Texas to Talladega, he had the most consecutive Top 10s in the 43 car since Bobby Hamilton in 1996.
-After being fastest in practice in Talladega, his crew chief Todd Parrott was suspended for violating NASCAR's substance abuse policy.
+During the 2013 season from Texas to Talladega, he had the most consecutive top-tens in the 43 car since Bobby Hamilton in 1996.
+After being fastest in practice in Talladega, his crew chief, Todd Parrott, was suspended for violating NASCAR's substance abuse policy.
 Almirola finished a career high 18th in points.
-In 2014, he received crew chief Trent Owens who is Richard Petty's nephew.
+In 2014, he received crew chief Trent Owens, who is Richard Petty's nephew.

 In January 2014, RPM announced a three-year contract extension with Almirola after working on one-year deals the previous two seasons.
 This coincided with sponsor Smithfield Foods stepping up to fund 29 races in each of the next three seasons with brands Smithfield, Farmland, Eckrich, and Gwaltney.
 Almirola had a rather slow start to 2014, being involved in a 12-car wreck in the 2014 Daytona 500.
-At Bristol, Almirola posted his best cup finish to date, finishing 3rd.
+At Bristol, Almirola posted his best Cup finish to date, finishing third.